jreyesr/terraform-provider-firefly/docs/index.md

 ### Required

-- `client_id` (String) An OAuth2 Client ID generated on the Firefly web API.
-See [the docs](https://docs.firefly-iii.org/firefly-iii/api/#authentication) for instructions.
-- `client_secret` (String, Sensitive) An OAuth2 Client Secret generated on the Firefly web API.
-See [the docs](https://docs.firefly-iii.org/firefly-iii/api/#authentication) for instructions.
+- `access_token` (String, Sensitive) A Personal Access Token generated on the Firefly web API.
+See [the docs](https://docs.firefly-iii.org/firefly-iii/api/#personal-access-token) for instructions.
 - `endpoint` (String) The URL of the Firefly instance, with an optional port, such as <http://firefly.local> or <http://firefly.local:8000>